How to Create a Node.js eCommerce Platform

 The global eCommerce market

-The top 5 eCommerce companies in terms of “Gross Merchandise Value” (GMV) at the end of 2018 were as follows:
+As of August 2019, the top 7 eCommerce companies in terms of “Gross Merchandise Value” (GMV) are as follows:

-Find out more about these and other eCommerce giants in “The 7 largest e-Commerce companies in the world”.
+You can read more about this ranking in “The 7 largest e-Commerce companies in the world”.

 What is Node.js?